-Some of the most beautiful and valuable rugs on the market made from silk blends because they are soft to the touch, have a slight shimmer and feel absolutely luxurious.
+Some of the most beautiful and valuable rugs on the market made from silk.
+They are soft to the touch, have a slight shimmer and feel absolutely luxurious.
 But, with all of that luxury comes a price tag that puts them out of reach for most of us.

 Enter the knock off.
 We are familiar with “fake silk” fabrics from clothing.
 You would know it as Rayon.
 In the rug industry, this is presented as Viscose, Bamboo Silk, Banana Silk, Rayon or “Art” Silk.
 These rugs are blends of “regenerative cellulose” (wood pulp fibers and cotton by products) and chemicals.
 Not only is the production of this textile toxic for the environment, it makes incredibly WEAK fibers.
 It is basically paper.

-These terribly made, but beautiful viscose rugs are popular because manufactures do not disclose information about this fiber, and are not up front about the durability – telling people they are pet and child friendly to immediately wipe up spills and simply have them professionally cleaned.
+These terribly made, but beautiful viscose rugs are popular because manufactures do not disclose information about this fiber, and are not up front about the durability – telling people they are pet and child friendly, to immediately wipe up spills and simply have them professionally cleaned.
 Um… right… finding a professional who will clean it is a big challenge because most of us will run from that challenge.

 - They are highly flammable and burn very quickly.